kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 1. Non-uniform priority across CompositePodGroups.

-   We anticipate that in the future the `CompositePodGroup` concept will be introduced.
+   The `CompositePodGroup` concept is also being introduced to Workload API.
 We can envision a case where different `CompositePodGroups` will require to have different preemption priorities.
    To achieve that, we could introduce `PriorityClassName` field also at the `CompositePodGroup` level, with the semantic that lower-level structure overwrites the higher-level one (e.g. priority set for `PodGroup` overwrites the priority for `CompositePodGroup`).
 So the API and semantics proposed in this KEP would allow for achieving